 5.2.1.1 Introduction

-Coverage is critical for good user experience, however, coverage optimization is complexity.
+Coverage is critical for good user experience, however, coverage optimization is complex.
 Full autonomy of coverage optimization for whole network is a long term goal, it will be beneficial for operator to achieve this goal step by step and have clear view on which typical issues can be addressed by utilizing network autonomy mechanism in corresponding steps.